 The Importance of Breaks

 When you sit at a computer for many hours per day, you are at risk for overuse injuries.
 These can occur to your elbows, wrists and hands.
-They are typically due to repetitive use of the keyboard and mouse.
-This is an especially large danger for those that do not take breaks, eat through their lunch and stay hunched over their computer all day long.
+They are typically due to repetitive use of the keyboard and mouse, and can develop into carpal tunnel syndrome.
+This is an especially significant danger for those who do not take breaks, eat through their lunch and stay hunched over their computer all day long.

 If you or someone you know has been injured at work, Walker, Billingsley & Bair is here to help answer your questions.
 Iowa Workers' Compensation Attorney Corey J. L. Walker practices primarily in work injury law.
 He offers a book about Iowa work injuries at no cost, risk or obligation.
 The book is called “Iowa Workers’ Compensation- An Insider’s Guide to Work Injuries” which includes 7 Deadly Mistakes to Avoid if You are Hurt at Work.
-To order your copy go to http://www.IowaWorkInjury.com or by Call Now 1-800-707-2552 (ext.
-811) (24 Hour Recorded Message).
-Iowans hurt at work are beginning to realize that the insurance company is not there to help them and that they should learn about Iowa's workers compensation laws.
-Finally, there is a book about Iowa work injuries that you can review in the comfort of your own home.
-For immediate assistance call 515-440-2852 and ask for Corey.
+To order your copy go to http://www.IowaWorkInjury.com or Call Now 1-800-707-2552 (ext.
+811) (24-Hour Recorded Message).
+Iowans hurt at work are beginning to realize that the insurance company is not there to help them and that they should learn about Iowa's workers' compensation laws.
+For immediate assistance, contact us online or call 515-440-2852 and ask for Corey.